mraiur/dainmiller.github.io/_posts/2015-10-10-auth-objects.markdown

   end

   private
-  # Create our auth object to ask it questions about the users permissions.
-  # Notice we are saving a few conditional `current_user` checks by using a
-  # psudo monad `MaybeUser`
   def authorizer
     @_authorizer ||= Authorizer.new(MaybeUser.new(current_user))
   end
 end
 {% endhighlight %}

-Pretty basic override controller here.
-The one cool thing we are doing is with regard to that auth object you see.
-First, we are memoizing it, and we are initiailizing an instance of Authorizer passing in the `current_user`.
-But, because the `current_user` could be `nil`, we pass in a monad that will return a non-nil result and know how to handle a null user.
+Pretty basic login override controller here.
+The one cool thing we are doing is with regard to that `Authorizer` class you see.
+First, we are memoizing it, and then we are initiailizing an instance of `Authorizer` passing in the `current_user`.
+But, because the `current_user` could be null, we pass in a monad that will return a non-null result and know how to handle a null user.
 Some people would have passed in a "Null Object", but I'm more of a fan of the `MaybeUser` haskell-esque naming paradigm.

 Here's how an example implementation of the auth object.